-54 For aboriginal people and Torres Strait islanders, see section 251 and for children, see section 252.
+53 For aboriginal people and Torres Strait islanders, see section 251 and for children, see section 252.

-- (a) a police officer wants to question a relevant person; and - (b) the police officer reasonably suspects the person is an adult aborigine or Torres Strait islander. - (2) Unless the police officer is aware that the person has arranged for a lawyer to be present during questioning, the police officer must- - (a) inform the person that a representative of a legal aid organisation will be notified that the person is in custody for the offence; and - (b) as soon as reasonably practicable, notify or attempt to notify a representative of the organisation. - (3) Subsection (2) does not apply if, having regard to the person's level of education and understanding, a police officer reasonably suspects the person is not at a disadvantage in comparison with members of the Australian community generally. - (4) The police officer must not question the person unless- - (a) before questioning starts, the police officer has, if practicable, allowed the person to speak to the support person, if practicable, in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the person is being questioned. - (5) Subsection (4) does not apply if the person has, by a written or electronically recorded waiver, expressly and voluntarily waived his or her right to have a support person present. - (6) If the police officer considers the support person is unreasonably interfering with the questioning, the police officer may exclude the person from being present during questioning.
+- (a) before questioning starts, the police officer has, if practicable, allowed the person to speak to the support person, if practicable, in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the person is being questioned.

+(5) Subsection (4) does not apply if the person has, by a written or electronically recorded waiver, expressly and voluntarily waived his or her right to have a support person present.

+(6) If the police officer considers the support person is unreasonably interfering with the questioning, the police officer may exclude the person from being present during questioning.

-Questioning of children
+252 Questioning of children

-- 252.(1) This section applies if- - (a) a police officer wants to question a relevant person; and - (b) the police officer reasonably suspects the person is a child. - (2) The officer must not question the child unless- - (a) before questioning starts, the police officer has, if practicable,
+- (a) a police officer wants to question a relevant person; and - (b) the police officer reasonably suspects the person is a child.

+(2) The officer must not question the child unless-

-- allowed the child to speak to a support person in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the child is being questioned. - (3) If the police officer considers the support person is unreasonably interfering with the questioning, the police officer may exclude the person from being present during the questioning.
+- (a) before questioning starts, the police officer has, if practicable, allowed the child to speak to a support person in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the child is being questioned.

+(3) If the police officer considers the support person is unreasonably interfering with the questioning, the police officer may exclude the person from being present during the questioning.

-Questioning of persons with impaired capacity
+253 Questioning of persons with impaired capacity

-- 253.(1) This section applies if- - (a) a police officer wants to question a relevant person; and - (b) the police officer reasonably suspects the person is a person with impaired capacity. - (2) A police officer must not question the person unless- - (a) before questioning starts, the police officer has, if practicable, allowed the person to speak to a support person in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the person is being questioned. - (3) Also, the police officer must suspend questioning and comply with subsection (2) if, during questioning, it becomes apparent that the person being questioned is a person with impaired capacity.
+- (a) a police officer wants to question a relevant person; and - (b) the police officer reasonably suspects the person is a person with impaired capacity. - (2) A police officer must not question the person unless-

+- (a) before questioning starts, the police officer has, if practicable, allowed the person to speak to a support person in circumstances in which the conversation will not be overheard; and - (b) a support person is present while the person is being questioned.

+(3) Also, the police officer must suspend questioning and comply with subsection (2) if, during questioning, it becomes apparent that the person being questioned is a person with impaired capacity.

-Questioning of intoxicated persons
+254 Questioning of intoxicated persons

-- 254.(1) This section applies if a police officer wants to question or to continue to question a relevant person who is apparently under the influence of liquor or a drug. - (2) The police officer must delay the questioning until the police officer is reasonably satisfied the influence of the liquor or drug no longer affects the person's ability to understand his or her rights and to decide whether or not to answer questions.
+(1) This section applies if a police officer wants to question or to continue to question a relevant person who is apparently under the influence of liquor or a drug.

+(2) The police officer must delay the questioning until the police officer is reasonably satisfied the influence of the liquor or drug no longer affects the person's ability to understand his or her rights and to decide whether or not to answer questions.